Skip to Main Content

 Adding the Gradient

-Next, we need to add the gradient.
+Next, we add the gradient.

-I'm going to use a pre-made Tailwind CSS gradient from Hypercolor.
+I'll use a pre-made Tailwind CSS gradient from Hypercolor.

 <a href="#" class="inline-block bg-white from-pink-500 via-red-500 to-yellow-500 p-0.5">